Fantastix80/blog/src/content/posts/Introducing-my-homelab.md

 2. I reload the Docker container running Traefik
 3. And voilà!
 I can instantly test it live in my browser.

 With a bit of configuration, Traefik can automatically generate SSL certificates, which gives us a secure connection between the client’s browser and our server.
-Then, within the internal network, Traefik forwards traffic to the appropriate machine hosting the web service, even if it's not using HTTPS.
+Inside the network, Traefik forwards traffic to the appropriate machine hosting the web service, even if it's not using HTTPS.
 As a result, all communication between the client and the server remains secure.

 ---